 - Paul’s high esteem for the gift of tongues indicates that the gift has significant value in cultivating intimacy with the Lord.

-- Paul’s speaks that the church is like a physical body indicates that all spiritual gifts are necessary for the health of the body of Christ.
+- Paul speaks that the church is like a physical body indicates that all spiritual gifts are necessary for the health of the body of Christ.

-- Scripture specifically states that the miraculous (supernatural) gifts of the Spirit will not cease until the return of the Lord.
+- Scripture specifically states that these “special abilities” the miraculous (supernatural) gifts of the Spirit will not cease until the return of the Lord.

-Yes, it is my desire to “covet the best gifts” those that I need this day, this moment.
+Yes, it is my desire to “covet the best gifts” those that I need for this day, this moment.
+When we go after the love of God we will know His love.
+Through this love we will know God and the Holy Spirit distributes these “special ailities” through the power of the Holy Spirit.

 - What is it that you are in need of?